You already know why a recurring giving program is so important to your organization, but do you know how to get started?

 What are the most critical components?
 How do you measure your program's success?
 Tyler Riewer, charity: water's Brand Content Lead and Funraise's own CEO, Justin Wheeler, sat down to discuss building and maintaining a recurring donor program and engaging your donors to increase loyalty, reduce attrition, lower operation costs, and establish a more predictable revenue stream.
 Their conversation is available on demand—Listen now!

 There were so many thoughtful questions during the Q&A that we weren't able to answer them all.
 We found that many of you had similar questions so we have consolidated duplicates.
-If you have additional questions for us regarding this session, please post them to Funraise's Facebook page.

 Tyler: We haven’t really tried campaigns within the monthly giving program.
 Late last year, we directed November Spring donations to a specific grant in Rwanda so we could share that story and take the group on a journey.
 But that wasn’t necessarily interactive.
 The only other thing that comes to mind is a referral program we’re trying to build right now.
 It’s an existing feature for Spring members already, but we want to try to gamify it a bit more—show your personal impact alongside the impact of people you’ve inspired to join.
 Maybe create a leaderboard and add some badges that celebrate the best ambassadors.